BlairLeduc/pico-ans-forth/README.md

 ## Required Hardware

-A [Pimoroni Pico Plus 2 W](https://shop.pimoroni.com/products/pimoroni-pico-plus-2-w) and a [Raspbery Pi Debug Probe](https://www.raspberrypi.com/products/debug-probe/).
+A [Raspberry Pi Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) and a [Raspbery Pi Debug Probe](https://www.raspberrypi.com/products/debug-probe/).
 Whilst there is an option to use UART0 on the Pico for a terminal, I have stopped development in this area and you will most likely require a [PicoCalc](https://www.clockworkpi.com/picocalc).

 ## Development